CDCgov/ixa/examples/load-people/README.md

 In ixa, every property must be initialized before it is accessed.
 The preferred way to do this is to define an `initializer` which is lazily evaluated, but you can also assign initial values manually – several patterns are described below, and demonstrated in the example model.
+You can do this using the `define_person_property!` macro.

 Note that when intitial values are assigned they do *not* trigger a `PersonPropertyChangeEvent`.